Edozie10/m365-identity-security-architecture/05-rollout-plan.md

 * Establishing identity configuration within **Microsoft Entra ID**
 * Creating administrative and user security groups
+* Configuring **Multi-Factor Authentication registration policies**
 * Deploying baseline device management configuration through **Microsoft Intune**
 * Integrating endpoint risk telemetry from **Microsoft Defender for Endpoint**
 * Designing Conditional Access policies in **report-only mode**

-At this stage, policies are designed and evaluated but do not yet block user access.
+At this stage, policies are **designed and evaluated but do not yet restrict access**.

-The objective is to ensure that all architectural components are operational before introducing user-facing enforcement.
+The objective is to ensure that all architectural components are operational before introducing enforcement.

 ---

 # Phase 2 — Pilot Deployment

-Once the identity architecture is functioning correctly, a controlled pilot group is introduced.
+Once the identity architecture is operational, a **pilot user group** is introduced.

-The pilot phase allows administrators to validate how policies behave in real-world scenarios.
+The pilot phase allows administrators to validate how authentication policies behave in real-world scenarios.

 Key objectives include:

 * Testing device enrollment workflows
-* Evaluating authentication requirements such as multi-factor authentication
+* Validating MFA registration and authentication processes
-* Verifying device compliance signals
+* Verifying device compliance signals from **Microsoft Intune**
-* Observing Conditional Access decision logic
+* Observing Conditional Access policy outcomes
+* Monitoring authentication logs and user behaviour

-Pilot users are typically selected from different departments or device types in order to represent a realistic cross-section of the organisation.
+Pilot users are selected from different departments and device types to represent a **realistic cross-section of the organisation**.

-Feedback collected during this phase helps refine policies before they affect the wider user population.
+Feedback collected during this phase helps refine policies before wider deployment.

 ---

 # Phase 3 — Gradual Policy Enforcement

-After successful pilot validation, policies are progressively expanded to additional users and workloads.
+After successful pilot testing, policies are progressively expanded to additional users and workloads.

-During this stage, Conditional Access policies begin enforcing selected security controls.
+During this phase, Conditional Access policies begin enforcing selected security requirements.

 Examples include:

-* Requiring multi-factor authentication for privileged accounts
+* Requiring **Multi-Factor Authentication** for privileged accounts
-* Enforcing device compliance checks for access to sensitive services
+* Enforcing **device compliance checks** for sensitive applications
-* Applying limited-access sessions for unmanaged devices
+* Restricting access from **unmanaged or non-compliant devices**
-* Evaluating risk signals from endpoint security telemetry
+* Evaluating **risk signals from Microsoft Defender telemetry**

 Authentication logs and policy outcomes are continuously monitored to ensure that legitimate users are not unintentionally blocked.

-Adjustments to policy scope or conditions may be required as new usage patterns are identified.
+Adjustments may be required as new usage patterns are identified.

 ---

 # Phase 4 — Organisation-Wide Enforcement

-In the final phase, identity security policies are applied across the organisation.
+In the final phase, identity security policies are applied across the entire organisation.

 At this stage:

-* Access decisions consistently evaluate identity, device posture, and risk signals
+* Access decisions consistently evaluate **identity, device posture, and risk signals**
-* Managed devices must meet compliance standards before accessing protected resources
+* Managed devices must meet **Microsoft Intune compliance standards**
-* Unmanaged device access follows restricted or browser-based session controls
+* Unmanaged device access may be restricted to **limited browser sessions**
-* Monitoring dashboards provide visibility into authentication behaviour and device health
+* Security monitoring dashboards provide visibility into authentication behaviour

-The architecture transitions from rollout into steady operational management.
+The architecture transitions from rollout into **steady operational management**.

 ---